johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 		where Act: DistributedActor
 }
 ```

-This function can only be invoked on specific actor types–as usual with static functions on protocols–and serves as a factory function for actor proxies of given specific type.

 Implementing the resolve function by returning `.resolved(instance)` allows the transport to return known local actors it is aware of.
 Otherwise, if it intends to proxy messages to this actor through itself it should return `.proxy`, instructing the constructor to only construct a partial "proxy" instance using the address and transport.
 The transport may also chose to throw, in which case the constructor will rethrow the error, e.g. explaining that the passed in address is illegal or malformed.